 Polestar 2: reliability & safety rating

-As it's a recent release from a low-volume manufacturer, there's a lot still to be found out about the Polestar 2's reliability credentials.
-However, parent firm Volvo's decent reputation for dependability bodes well.
+If that’s not enough, parent firm Volvo's decent reputation for dependability should provide some reassurance.
 Its famous focus on safety has been maintained, too, with a five-star overall rating and very strong individual scores in Euro NCAP crash-testing for the Polestar 2.

 Polestar 2 reliability & problems